-Our cash on hand as of March 31, 2003 was \$3,411,700.
-We believe this cash will be sufficient to fund our operations through December 2003.
-We have based this estimate on assumptions that may prove to be wrong.
+Our cash on hand as of September 30, 2003 was \$10,396,015.
+We believe our cash on hand will be sufficient to fund our operations through December 2004.
+We have based this estimate, however, on assumptions that may prove to be wrong.
 As a result, we may need to obtain additional financing prior to that time.
 In addition, we may need to raise additional capital at an earlier time to fund our ongoing research and development activities, acquire new products or take advantage of other unanticipated opportunities.
-We are in the process of exploring alternatives for raising additional financing, which could include the issuance of shares of our common stock, securities convertible into shares of our common stock, shares of preferred stock, debentures, warrants and/or other equity or nonequity securities.
-Any additional equity financings may be dilutive to our existing stockholders and involve the issuance of securities that may have rights, preferences or privileges senior to those possessed by our current stockholders.
-A debt financing, if available, may involve restrictive covenants on our business which could limit our operational and financial flexibility, and the amount of debt incurred could make us more vulnerable to economic downturns and limit our ability to compete.
+We currently do not have sufficient resources to complete the commercialization of any of our proposed products.
 We cannot be certain that any financing will be available when needed or will be on terms acceptable to us.
-In addition, insufficient funds may require us to delay, scale back or eliminate some or all of our programs designed to facilitate the commercial introduction of our proposed products, prevent commercial introduction of our products altogether or restrict us from acquiring new products that we believe may be beneficial to our business.
+Insufficient funds may require us to delay, scale back or eliminate some or all of our programs designed to facilitate the commercial introduction of our proposed products, prevent commercial introduction of our products altogether or restrict us from acquiring new products that we believe may be beneficial to our business.